-- Small Starts Templates used for developing the evaluation criteria and ratings; - Financial plan, including supporting documentation demonstrating all of the non-CIG funding is committed; - Cost estimate provided using the Standard Cost Category Worksheets; - Draft single year grant agreement or SSGA as applicable (consult with FTA for guidance); - Documentation of project definition and scope with key elements identified and defined to support the level of design; - Cost and integrated project schedule to reflect the level of design; - Contracting plans and documents; - Project Management Products such as Constructability Review and Value Engineering Reports as applicable; - Project Management Plans and Subplans including the following: - Risk and Contingency Management Plan; - o Documented processes and procedures to manage the project during SSGA/Construction; - Staffing pans addressing, but not limited to, the following areas: Real Estate, Schedule and Cost controls, Risk Management, Construction Management, Quality Assurance/Quality Control, and Safety and Security; and - Completion of all major third party agreements and permits.
+- Small Starts Templates used for developing the evaluation criteria and ratings; - Financial plan, including supporting documentation demonstrating all of the non-CIG funding is committed; - Project cost estimate provided using the Standard Cost Category Worksheets (which includes cost of PD, Construction, and Financing); - Draft single year grant agreement or SSGA as applicable (consult with FTA for guidance); - Documentation of project definition and scope with key elements identified and defined to support the level of design; - Cost and integrated project schedule to reflect the level of design;

-MAP-21 requires that FTA evaluate and rate the Small Starts project prior to awarding a construction grant.
-Thus, FTA uses the information provided above to develop ratings for the project justification and local financial commitment criteria, including a review of the project definition, scope, cost, and schedule for reasonableness.
-By law, a project must receive at least a Medium overall rating under the MAP-21 evaluation criteria to receive a construction grant agreement.
-FTA also reviews the Project Management
+- Contracting plans and documents; - Project Management Products such as Constructability Review and Value Engineering Reports as applicable; - Project Management Plans and Subplans including the following: - Risk and Contingency Management Plan; - o Documented processes and procedures to manage the project during SSGA/construction; - Staffing pans addressing, but not limited to, the following areas: Real Estate, Schedule and Cost controls, Risk Management, Construction Management, Quality Assurance/Quality Control, and Safety and Security; - A statement signed by the CEO describing the progress the agency has made toward meeting SGR targets and including as supporting documentation an up-to-date TAM plan and the narrative report submitted to the NTD; and - Completion of all critical third-party agreements and permits.

-Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
+The law requires that FTA evaluate and rate the project prior to awarding a construction grant.
+It also specifies that after the completion of NEPA project sponsors may request an operational early rating from FTA.
+FTA uses the information provided above to develop ratings for the project justification and local financial commitment criteria, including a review of the project definition, scope, cost, and schedule for reasonableness.
+By law, a project must receive at least a Medium overall rating under the statutory evaluation criteria to receive a construction grant agreement.
+FTA also reviews the Project Management Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
 Lastly, FTA undertakes other appropriate oversight.
 These oversight reviews may be expedited based on factors including the complexity of the project and the project sponsor's management capacity and capability.

 Once FTA has completed its review and evaluation of the project and negotiated and prepared the construction grant agreement documents with the project sponsor, the package of information must be reviewed and approved by FTA executive leadership, USDOT leadership, and others within the Administration.
-After their concurrences are received, MAP-21 requires that the grant be sent for a 10-day congressional notification period.
+After their concurrences are received, the law requires that the grant be sent for a 10-day congressional notification period.
 Only then may FTA and the project sponsor sign the construction grant.